Parametric multi-element coupling architecture for coherent and dissipative control of superconducting qubits: Parametric Readout

 \section{Parametric Readout}

 During idling and gate operation the qubit is decoupled from the resonator, protecting it from dissipation into the environment and photon-induced dephasing.
-Applying the parametric drive then activates the coupling and leads to a qubit-state dependent shift of the resonator frequency, which we utilize to read out the state of the qubit~\cite{Blais2004}.
+Applying the parametric drive then activates the coupling and leads to a qubit-state dependent shift of the resonator frequency, which we utilize to read out the state of the qubit~\cite{Blais2004, Noh2023}.
 We probe the resonator transmission near resonance, $\omega_p = \omega_\text{R} + \delta_p$, while simultaneously driving the $\ket{e, 1}\leftrightarrow\ket{f, 0}$ transition, as shown in Fig.~\ref{fig:readout}(a,b).

 The slight increase of the resonance frequency in the measured range is a side effect of an avoided crossing between the tunable coupler and the resonator occurring at the drive frequency $\sim\SI{1.08}{\GHz}$, outside of the shown range.
 Since the transition including the qubit ground state is off-resonant, the resonator and qubit hybridize if the qubit is in the excited state and not, if the qubit is in the ground state.
 Therefore, we obtain a qubit-state dependent shift in the resonator frequency during the parametric drive, given by